-Figure 13: Sentinel-3A SRAL SWH PDF over the whole global ocean and for the period of Cycle 018.
+Figure 13: Sentinel-3A SRAL SWH PDF over the whole global ocean and for the period of Cycle 019.
 The corresponding ECMWF (collocated with Sentinel-3) PDF is also shown for comparison.
-The corresponding PDF's from the previous cycle are also shown as thin dashed lines Figure 14: Global comparison between Sentinel-3A and ECMWF model first-guess significant wave height values over the period of Cycle 018.
+The corresponding PDF's from the previous cycle are also shown as thin dashed lines16 Figure 14: Global comparison between Sentinel-3A and ECMWF model first-guess significant wave height values over the period of Cycle 019.
 The number of colocations in each 0.25 m x 0.25 m 2D bin is coded as in the legend.
-Refer to Figure 4 for the meaning of the "x" and "o" symbols18 Figure 15: Same as Figure 14 but for Northern Hemisphere (latitudes to the north of 20° N), Tropics (latitudes between 20° S and 20° N) and Southern Hemisphere (latitudes to the south of 20° S), respectively Figure 16: Time series of global mean (top) and standard deviation (bottom) of significant wave height from SRAL Ku-band after quality control.
+Refer to Figure 4 for the meaning of the "x" and "o" symbols17 Figure 15: Same as Figure 14 but for Northern Hemisphere (latitudes to the north of $20^{\circ}$ N), Tropics (latitudes between $20^{\circ}$ S and $20^{\circ}$ N) and Southern Hemisphere (latitudes to the south of $20^{\circ}$ S), respectively Figure 16: Time series of global mean (top) and standard deviation (bottom) of significant wave height from SRAL Ku-band after quality control.
 The collocated ECMWF model SWH mean and SD are also shown.
-The mean and SD are computed over a moving time window of 7 days20 Figure 17: Time series of weekly global significant wave height bias defined as altimeter - model (top) and standard deviation of the difference (bottom) between SRAL and ECMWF model first-guess21 Figure 18: Geographical distribution of mean Sentinel-3 SWH (a) as well as the bias (b); the SDD (c) and the SI (d) between Sentinel-3 and ECMWF model FG during Cycle 018.
-Bias is defined as altimeter - model22 Figure 19: Same as Figure 14 but the comparison is done against in-situ observations (mainly in the NH).24 List of Tables

-Table A.1: QC Parameters for Altimeter Data from Various Satellites------27

-Table A.2: The Standard Quality Flags used in the Quality Control Procedure.
+The mean and SD are computed over a moving time window of 7 days19 Figure 17: Time series of weekly global significant wave height bias defined as altimeter - model (top) and standard deviation of the difference (bottom) between SRAL and ECMWF model first-guess20 Figure 18: Geographical distribution of mean Sentinel-3 SWH (a) as well as the bias (b); the SDD (c) and the SI (d) between Sentinel-3 and ECMWF model FG during Cycle 019.
+Bias is defined as altimeter - model21 Figure 19: Same as Figure 14 but the comparison is done against in-situ observations (mainly in the NH).23 Figure 20: Time series of weekly wind speed bias defined as altimeter - model (top) and standard deviation of the difference (bottom) between various altimeters and ECMWF model analysis for the whole globe List of Tables LIST OF Tables Table A.1: QC Parameters for Altimeter Data from Various Satellites26 Table A.2: The Standard Quality Flags used in the Quality Control Procedure.
 A flags is raised (i.e. set to 1) to indicate an issue.
 An observation record passes QC if all general flags except flag 6 are not raised (i.e. set to zero).
-SWH and wind speed have their own specific flags.-----29
+SWH and wind speed have their own specific flags28